 The most attractive side of one-page websites is their fancy design, smooth transitions, videos and images and texts with various effects.
 But this can also be the most problematic aspect of single-page websites.

 Having all these things on just one page makes the website take forever to load fully.
 Many visitors end up closing the website tab without waiting for it to load.

 On the other hand, the long loading time results in a high bounce rate which is also bad for SEO.
 Search engines pay close attention to websites' loading speed when determining rankings, making it a crucial factor for increasing your visibility on google.

 Siloing or silo architecture is the structure of your website content.
 It identifies your main topics to build authority in the eyes of Google.

 As one-page websites struggle to cover more than one area of interest, siloing is almost impossible for them.
 But there are some practices that can help to overcome this issue.
-One of these is expandable divs which let you add more content to your website without making it too confusing.
+One of these is expandable divs or accordions which let you add more content to your website without making it too confusing.
 Many websites use them for their FAQ sections.

 In comparison, multiple-page websites give you full freedom to group various content ideas and structure them so that search engine web crawlers can read and index them.